 Rounding the corner to head west the view of Lochnagar opened up with a dusting of snow, it’d be a brutally chilly one today up there.
 The farmstead of Bovaglie was ahead – yet another abandoned farmstead and possibly the highest ‘ferm toun’ in Scotland at one point.

 Bovaglie has a stunning setting surrounded by trees and facing Lochnagar.
 No doubt it endured many a harsh winter cut-off by snow, but on a bright day like this one wonders how whoever owns it has allowed it (and the others) to decay to the threshold of uninhabitability.
 They’ve probably now passed beyond the reach of restoration by any likely inhabitant.
 I guess such is the focus on shooting in many estates of Deeside, that people, places, property, no longer matter.
-Just the count, deer and grouse bagged.
+Just the bloody count of bodies, deer and grouse ‘bagged’.
 One could perhaps think that an abandoned glen could be a haven for wildlife, but perhaps not when surrounded by endless barren grouse-deserts and their relentless purging of biodiversity.

 While some outhouses are decaying, some look like they are still in use so I leave them be.
 There’s an overgrown pond at the back, barely dammed but still holding; one day it might be a catastrophe for the frogs of the area.